 - "There are reasons that the meat of the pig becomes more saturated with toxins than many of its counterpart farm animals.
 The first reason has to do with the digestive system of a pig.
 A pig digests whatever it eats rather quickly, in up to about four hours.
 On the other hand, a cow takes a good 24 hours to digest what it’s eaten.
 During the digestive process, animals (including humans) get rid of excess toxins as well as other components of the food eaten that could be dangerous to health.
 Since the pig’s digestive system operates rather basically, many of these toxins remain in its system to be stored in its more than adequate fatty tissues ready for our consumption."
 (Why You Should Avoid Pork by Dr. Josh Axe.)

 Swine has tons of artery-clogging cholesterol and saturated fat.
 This can drastically increase your weight as well as increase your chances of developing heart disease, diabetes, arthritis, osteoporosis, Alzheimer’s, asthma, trichinosis, or impotence.
 So just by eating pork, you are increasing your chances of developing life threatening diseases.
-Compare this to other protein filled foods and they do not compare in the potential side effects.
-You can justify it by saying pork has protein in it.

 The Natural Cycle

 - "What do you do with your garbage?
 Do you just throw it away or do you recycle it?
 Recycling helps us make good use of our resources.
 In nature there are lots of animals responsible for recycling."